Bidirectional Sparse Attention for Faster Video Diffusion Training: Method

 \subsection{Kernal Design}

 We implement separate forward and backward kernels with Triton, enabling hardware-efficient block-sparse attention for Flash Attention-level acceleration in training and pre-filling.
 By partitioning the attention mask into blocks, each GPU SM tile can process or skip blocks entirely, maximizing hardware efficiency where dense computation is preferred.
 Query-sparse design creates block-level sparsity with variable block sizes.
 We use tailored kernels and mapping indices to compute only relevant pairs, maintaining dimension consistency.
 In both forward and backward passes, sparsity masks and mappings align blocks and filter excess tokens, ensuring proper computation throughout.

 Our KV-sparse strategy adaptively selects variable-sized key KV pairs for each query, using custom kernels for efficient computation.
 Each $Q$ block records its attended KV blocks with $q2k\_num$ and $q2k\_index$, enabling distinct selections.
 Attention weights are computed and aggregated block-wise, with all outputs concatenated to form the final attention result.
-More details are in the supplemental.
+More details are in the Appendix.